 Purchase a package of bees

 Package bees are bees sold in a box with mesh sides.
-They are cheaper than purchasing a nucleus colony, but they are also a little more risky.
-Since there are no frames and no established comb in a package of bees, they may choose to abscond when you introduce them into their new hive.
+They are cheaper than purchasing a nucleus colony, but they are also a little riskier.
+Since there are no frames and no established comb in a package of bees, they may choose to abscond when you introduce them to their new hive.

 Reach out to your local group

 Your local beekeepers’ association can help to put you in contact with someone who sells state-inspected nucs, packages, or whole hives.